abhinavsinha1991/elasticsearch-rollover/README.md

 # ElasticSearch CRUD with Rollover

-This project focuses mainly on demo-ing rollover Java API usage with ElasticSearch.
+This project focuses mainly on demo-ing with ElasticSearch Rollover Java API usage.

 # Prerequisites